Handlebars (Flobots song): Music video

-The animated video for the song starts out lighthearted, showing two young friends, one wearing casual clothes and the other in a businesslike suit, sitting on a hill looking over a city.
+The animated video for the song opens with two young friends, one wearing casual clothes and the other in a businesslike suit, seated on their bicycles on a hill looking over a city.
 Prominent in the city is a crystalline tower with part of its framework showing.
 The friends ride their bikes down the hill without their hands on the handlebars, while the casual friend smiles widely.
 They arrive at a sign that points in two directions, one labeled with a corporate-looking symbol leading to a shadowed street, and the other labeled by a dove leading down a sunlit street.
 They hug and head their separate ways, the casual friend taking the path of the dove.

 The next part of the song centers on the casual friend.
-He walks along a cracked sidewalk and sees a chalk drawing depicting the first scene of the video: two friends on bicycles with their arms in the air, riding down a hill next to a city.
+While describing his hobbies and skills, including things he can teach people, he walks along a cracked sidewalk and sees a chalk drawing depicting the first scene of the video, with the bicycling friends represented by stick figures.
 He picks up an apple off of the ground and returns it to its barrel.
 He walks past a street corner that shows a path to the corporate street, unaware of the blood on that street's walls.
-He picks up his phone and sees the corporate friend's face.
-Here the perspective switches to the other friend, and he speaks to the peaceful friend on the phone.
+Observing a group of young girls playing jump rope, he picks up his cellphone and sees the corporate friend's face.

-The corporate friend hangs up and walks down the street.
-He lists his accomplishments, as shown in the video, before stopping in front of and looking up at the same tower that appeared in the beginning of the video.
-In the next scene he is completing a transaction with a man in a board room.
+After their conversation, the corporate friend hangs up and walks down the industrial street.
+He lists his accomplishments per the song's lyrics before stopping in front of and looking up at the same tower that appeared in the beginning of the video.
+In the next scene, he is completing a transaction with a man in a board room, after which he holds a meeting with some executives.
 A graph displays profits zigzagging up a board with the corporate logo on it before ending in what resembles a spatter of blood.
 The camera zooms out, revealing that he was inside the tower.
 He then gives a televised speech behind a podium, while the background changes from a corporate to a political setting with two American flags.
-The other friend sees it, disappointedly shaking his head.
+The casual friend sees it, disappointedly shaking his head.